jrgamez/CS573-dataviz-final-project-report/README.md

 4. Tweak the size of all the elements on the plots to make them fit nicely on the grid.
 (Nov 3rd) **(DONE)**
 5. Check that all the individual interactions are working correctly and fix the ones that doesn't.
 (Nov 7th) **(DONE)**
 6. Add the interaction between the plots.
 (Nov 10th)
-    * Add a filtering effect when hovering over a donut chart or a clustered bar.
     * Add a highlighting effect when hovering over the values on the legend.
 (It is common for all the plots)
 7. Test all the functionality and deliver the final visualization.
-(Nov 17th)
+(Nov 17th) (DONE)